 Of course, it's an experiment for all of the companies who have skin in the game, and the scale of the initiative—rolling out at some 2,000 stores nationwide—is as much a broad effort to gauge hypothetical interest as it is a mass-market debut for Wink.
 While a plug-and-play CFL makes sense as a low-risk point of entry, a smartphone-controlled lock or garage door might make for a harder sell (Worthington emphasized the security features and high level of encryption even as he acknowledged that data would be stored in the cloud).
 Meanwhile, the Rheem water heater is the big-ticket item of the bunch and has perhaps the longest lifecycle of the 60 new products at launch; indeed, appliances with 10+ year lifetimes will likely be the last ones to see widespread adoption, especially considering that their development cycles are proportionally longer as well.

 That said, the success of this first concerted foray into the mass market may well spur demand for more connectivity in the domestic sphere—it may only be a matter of time before an app-controlled Wolf range (or at least a smart microwave) comes standard in new condos here in NYC and beyond.
 Perhaps the mid-level products such as air conditioners and thermostats will serve as bellwethers for this growing niche, where end users grow more accustomed to the incremental (and ideally seamless) embedding of technology into the very walls of their homes.
 Wink certainly hopes that this will be the case: Worthington noted that customer support is not only integrated into the app but that the hotline puts callers directly in touch with a human on the other end.
-For all the R&D that goes into the products and ecosystem, service design remains paramount, and if Home Depot prefers a laissez-faire relationship, Wink anticipates a bit of hand-holding—partly in the interest of gathering feedback—at the outset.
+For all the R&D that has gone into the products and ecosystem, service design remains paramount, and if Home Depot prefers a laissez-faire relationship, Wink anticipates a bit of hand-holding—partly in the interest of gathering feedback—at the outset.

 After all, robots aren't necessarily better than humans for everything... but we have yet to figure out where they might best serve us.